 The parasite is ingested from the chicken’s environment in its egg form and then reproduces, at which point more eggs leave through the chicken’s feces.

+Get an anticoccidial agent like amprolium or toltrazuril.
 A gentler alternative is using an essential oil like thyme, tea tree, or clove.

-#5.
-Fowl Cholera
+5. Fowl Cholera

 When the outbreak is serious, the first symptom you might run into is death.

 However, monitor your backyard flock for symptoms such as fever, reduced appetite, heavy breathing, mucus from the mouth, diarrhea, and ruffled feathers.

 Weight loss, losing the ability to walk, swollen joints, and abscessed wattles are warning signs too.